English Grammar

 Adjective Phrases and Usage with Examples

-An adjective phrase is a group of words that functions as an adjective within a sentence.
-It typically consists of an adjective and any modifiers or complements that provide more information about the noun it is describing.
-Adjective phrases serve to add details, descriptions, or qualifiers to nouns.
+An adjective phrase is a group of words that functions as an adjective in a sentence.
+Generally, it consists of an adjective and any modifiers or complements that are used to provide more information about the noun it is describing.
+Adjective phrase brings clarity in a sentence.
+For Examples:

 • The cat with blue eyes is adorable.